tony-aw/tinycodet/README.md

 - 23 September 2023: fixed a mistake in `stri_locate_ith()` when used
   with `charclass` pattern.
 Added almost a 100 more tests.
 Still busy with checking the documentation before submitting to CRAN…
-- 25 Septemner 2023: Minor textual corrections in documentation and website.
+- 25 September 2023: Minor textual corrections in documentation and website.

 FUTURE PLANS:

 I believe `tinycodet` is slowly getting closer to becoming stable.
 There does not appear a need to add/remove many more functions/operators,